 Treasured textiles workshop

-To celebrate the final month of the Meroogal Women’s Art Prize, join acclaimed artist and educator Melinda Young in this rich full-day program, presented in partnership with Shoalhaven Regional Gallery.
+This event celebrated the final month of the 2022 Meroogal Women’s Art Prize, with artist and educator Melinda Young in a rich full-day program, presented in partnership with Shoalhaven Regional Gallery.

 Enjoy a tour of the exhibition led by curator Joanna Nicholas, and an artist talk at Meroogal, followed by a hands-on textiles and jewellery workshop at Shoalhaven Regional Gallery.